-When DJ was younger … and had a lot more allergies … I did a lot of research into homeschooling.
+When David was younger … and had a lot more allergies … I did a lot of research into homeschooling.
 We might still homeschool in the future.
 It depends on where the military sends us and what the local schools are like.

 But before I ramble on about homeschooling, let me get to the point.

 While I was researching I found a book that caught my eye.